lancedb/lancedb/docs/src/embeddings/embedding_functions.md

 Representing multi-modal data as vector embeddings is becoming a standard practice.
-Embedding functions themselves be thought of as a part of the processing pipeline that each request(input) has to be passed through.
+Embedding functions themselves can be thought of as a part of the processing pipeline that each request(input) has to be passed through.
 After initial setup these components are not expected to change for a particular project.

 This is main motivation behind our new embedding functions API, that allow you simply set it up once and the table remembers it, effectively making the **embedding functions disappear in the background** so you don't have to worry about modelling and simply focus on the DB aspects of VectorDB.